BoKwokProjectA/Production-Grade-Python-GenAI-Business-Risk-Prediction-Platform-with-LLM-FastAPI-CI-CD-AI-Agent/README.md

 - Added a SharePoint-based Copilot Studio knowledge source using PDF versions of project documentation, governance files, safety policies, and support-topic material.

-## Medical Disclaimer
+## Safety and Governance Disclaimer

-This project is for educational and research purposes only.
-It is intended only to demonstrate AI-assisted initial screening support.
-It is not a medical device and should not be used for diagnosis, treatment, or clinical decision-making.
-Please consult a qualified healthcare professional for further evaluation.
+This project is an educational and job-application portfolio implementation of a full-stack AI risk prediction platform.

+It is not a regulated product, clinical decision-support system, or automated decision-making system.

+Outputs are for technical demonstration only and should not be used for real-world decisions without qualified human review, validation, and appropriate governance controls.

+The backend model remains based on medical image risk classification, so the system must not be used for diagnosis, treatment, or clinical decision-making.